systemcarl/weblog/articles/about-me.md

 Unless we find ways to address these concerns, our future will only become more
     contingent on these unreliable resources as our needs continue to grow.

 Luckily, there have been software developers working to embrace technology
-    to help solve these problems without compromisong our safety and security.
+    to help solve these problems without compromising our safety and security.
 Federated systems are already making social platforms, like Mastodon, more
     autonomous and democratic;
 local-first architecture is now giving users more control over their data.